Ignia/Style-Guide/CSS-Based Languages/Sass.md

 ## Variables
 - When introducing a new variable, also add it to the `_variables.scss` in the Sass root directory
-- When introducing a new variable in a file, declare the variable at the top of the file with a `! default` flag
+- When introducing a new variable in a file, declare the variable at the top of the file with a `!default` flag

-> *Note:* The `! default` value will only be used if the variable isn't otherwise defined; this ensures that the styles will work correctly even if their corresponding variables are removed from `_variables.scss`.
+> *Note:* The `!default` value will only be used if the variable isn't otherwise defined; this ensures that the styles will work correctly even if their corresponding variables are removed from `_variables.scss`.

 ## Comments
 - Favor single-line comment format (`//`) over the multi-line comment format (`/* */`)